open-resources/dash_curriculum/tutorial/part4/chapter13.md

-import dash_bootstrap_components as dbc import pandas as pd import plotly.express as px import plotly.graph_objects as go from plotly_resampler import FigureResampler
+import dash_bootstrap_components as dbc import pandas as pd import plotly.express as px import numpy as np from plotly_resampler import register_plotly_resampler

+# Call the register function once and all Figures/FigureWidgets will be wrapped
+# according to the register_plotly_resampler its `mode` argument
+register_plotly_resampler(mode='auto')

 # Setup data
 df = px.data.gapminder()[['country', 'year', 'lifeExp']]